 - Click on Add Apps.

-- After approving the app, click Save and Sync
+- After selecting the app, click Save and Sync.

 The app will be added to the App Repository, and can be distributed to devices.

 The apps can be arranged in the Play Store, catering to the needs of the organization by customizing the Play Store.

 NOTE: Refer to this for details on paid app and in-app purchases.

 - Can I install apps in devices without signing up in Play Store?

 - Can user manually update the AfW-provisioned apps installed in the devices?

 - Why am I unable to install AfW-provisioned apps in the devices?

 - What if I sync an app from Managed Google Play, when Enterprise version(s) of the app is already present in App Repository?